 (Note that under state law, it is an unlawful discriminatory practice for an employer to compel an employee who is pregnant to take a leave of absence, unless the employee is prevented by such pregnancy from performing the activities involved in the job or occupation in a reasonable manner.)

-Notice Requirements An employer must provide written notice in a form and manner to be determined by the City Commission on Human Rights of the right to be free from discrimination in relation to pregnancy, childbirth, and related medical conditions to:
+Notice Requirements An employer must provide written notice of the right to be free from discrimination in relation to pregnancy, childbirth, and related medical conditions to:

 Governor Cuomo and state legislative leaders have announced that the minimum wage in New York will rise to $8.00 per hour, effective December 31, 2013, as part of a budget plan containing several provisions affecting employers.
 The enacted budget includes additional increases in New York's state minimum wage over the next several years, as follows: